sumitmalik51/MCW-Migrating-Oracle-to-Azure-SQL-and-PostgreSQL/Whiteboard design session/WDS student guide - Migrating Oracle to Azure SQL.md

 ## Abstract

-In this whiteboard design session, you work with a group to design a proof of concept (POC) for conducting a site analysis for a customer to compare cost, performance, and level of effort required to migrate from Oracle to SQL Server.
+In this whiteboard design session, you work with a group to design a proof of concept (POC) for conducting a site analysis for a customer to compare cost, performance, and level of effort required to migrate from Oracle to Azure SQL Database.
 You evaluate the dependent applications and reports that need to be updated and come up with a migration plan.
-Also, you review ways to help the customer take advantage of new SQL Server features to improve performance and resiliency, as well as explore ways to migrate from an old version of SQL Server to the latest version and consider the impact of migrating from on-premises to the cloud.
+Also, you review ways to help the customer take advantage of new Azure SQL Database features to improve performance and resiliency, as well as explore ways to migrate from an old version of SQL Server to the latest version and consider the impact of migrating from on-premises to the cloud.

 At the end of this whiteboard design session, you will be better able to design a database migration plan and implementation.